 The direct impact targets large patient groups, their relatives and the staff as well as society as a whole.

 Indirectly, these studies are used as clear examples of the effect of Health Promotion programs, and they add to the knowledge of how to elevate Health Promotion to the evidence platform.
 The results of such research further fulfills a function as an eye-opener for politicians and others working in the field.

-For a listing of all WHO CC research, please refer to our comprehensive list of publications and ongoing projects.
+For a an overview of all our research, please refer to our comprehensive list of publications and ongoing projects.